 a.
 Inspect and copy records required by this chapter to be kept;

 b.
-Inspect, within reasonable limits and in a reasonable manner, controlled premises and all pertinent equipment, finished and unfinished material, containers and labeling found therein, and, except as provided in subsection (b)(5), all other things therein, including records, files, papers, processes, controls and facilities bearing on violation of this chapter; and
+Inspect, within reasonable limits and in a reasonable manner, controlled premises and all pertinent equipment, finished and unfinished material, containers and labeling found therein, and, except as provided in paragraph (b)(5) of this section, all other things therein, including records, files, papers, processes, controls and facilities bearing on violation of this chapter; and

 c.
 Inventory any stock of any controlled substance therein and obtain samples thereof.